 Find the perfect angle for your food and keep your phone absolutely still, so its easier to focus and get the perfect snap in low light.
 Using a holder like this also means that you can easily take photos that include your hands in the shot.

 2. Mini ring l

-This ring light clips onto the front of back of pretty much any phone, allowing you to easily and discreetly fill any photo with
+This [affiliate link] little ring light clips onto the front or back of pretty much any phone, allowing you to easily and discreetly fill any photo with

-Buy this mini clip-on ring light in the Fig & Fennel shop, to improve your phone food photography
+Buy [affiliate link] this mini clip-on ring light in the Fig & Fennel shop, to improve your phone food photography

 3. 5-in-1 diffuser/reflector

 The wrong light source can ruin a good photo.
-Carrying a small 5-in-1 diffuser/reflector with you lets you manipulate the light (by diffusing bright, glaring sunlight or reflecting a single-source light to fill dark shadows).
+Carrying [affiliate link] a small 5-in-1 diffuser/reflector with you lets you manipulate the light (by diffusing bright, glaring sunlight or reflecting a single-source light to fill dark shadows).